 The Kimpton Alexis Hotel is an amazing Seattle Hotel and a historical building from 1901 in Pioneer Square.
 The rooms are elegant and have antique touches in the decor as well as high end linens and toiletries.

 The rooms come with your basic amenities and electronics but also have yoga mats and an upgraded room gives you panoramic city views.
 A perk to staying here is the complimentary wine hour and access to a rotating exhibit of Pacific Northwest artwork.

 The Fairmont Olympic Hotel is another amazing place for where to stay in Seattle in historical Pioneer Square.
 This upscale hotel is in an elegant Italian Renaissance-style building dating back to 1924.

 The rooms are sophisticated and have gorgeous decor and touches.
-Upgrade to a suite for separate living areas, marble bathrooms, grand pianos, and floor to ceiling windows overlooking the city.
+Upgrade to a suite for separate living areas, marble bathrooms, grand pianos, and floor to ceiling windows overlooking the city, which is one of the best Seattle hotels with a view.
 Don’t miss out on the spa, indoor pool, and fitness center on site.

 Chinatown / International District